-In order to build an open, online professional classroom atmosphere everyone should follow certain ground rules.
+In order to build an open, professional classroom atmosphere everyone should follow certain ground rules.
 Such rules are those that create an atmosphere that allows for actual communication between two or more individuals to take place.
 These rules of civility include, but are not limited to:

 - 1. Displaying respect for all members of the classroom community, both your instructor and fellow students, and including their expression of ideas. - 2.
 Paying attention to and participating in lectures, group activities, presentations, and other exercises. - 3.
-Avoiding negative, disrespectful, or derogatory language on the basis of gender, race, color, ethnic origin, national origin, creed, religion, political belief, sexual orientation, marital status, age, uniform service, veteran status, or physical or mental disability that may unnecessarily exclude or negatively affect members of our campus and online classroom community.
+Avoiding unnecessary disruptions during class such as ringing cell phones (turn them off before class), text messaging, checking social media, private conversations, reading newspapers, or doing work for other classes. - 4.
+Avoiding negative, disrespectful, or derogatory language on the basis of gender, race, color, ethnic origin, national origin, creed, religion, political belief, sexual orientation, marital status, age, uniform service, veteran status, or physical or mental disability that may unnecessarily exclude or negatively affect members of our campus and classroom community.